PaperMC/docs/docs/paper/dev/getting-started/project-setup/mcdev-project-setup.md

 ---
 slug: /dev/getting-started/project-setup/mcdev-project-setup
-description: Step-by-step instructions on how to setup a plugin with the MinecraftDev plugin.
+description: Step-by-step instructions on how to setup a project with the MinecraftDev IntelliJ plugin.
 ---

 # MCDev Project Setup